rajive/doma/src/c/MyService/README.md

 - Connext Micro using XML App Creation (MAG/appgen)
 - Connext Pro using XML App Creation and rtiddsprototyper

-## Add/remove/change application functionality
+## Design

+### Wire a new topic

+- Update MyService.xml: register type & topic, add readers and/or writers
+- Update MyService_qos.xml: add topic filter(s) for writers(s) and/or readers(s)
+- Update MyService.idl: add type definition and module for Topic::<topic_name>>
+- Update Writers.c and/or Readers.c

+### Add application logic for a topic

 To add application logic:
-- Configure application wiring in `Readers.c` and `Writers.c`
+- Configure topic application wiring in `Readers.c` and `Writers.c`
 - Define application logic is in `Publisher.[h|c]` and `Subscriber.[h|c]`
 - Define application content filters in `Filter.[h|c]`